 - The same applies to the basic outlines he provided to Dragon Ball Super, both anime and manga.
 He provided a series of events, but at times didn't even describe how to reach the point.
 This is why when Goku fought Hit in the Champa saga, he used Super Saiyan God in the manga, but Kaioken combined with Super Saiyan Blue in the anime.

 - Kid Hero: Many of his comics feature children as the main characters.
 For example, Doctor Slump has Arale, while Dragon Ball has Goku, Gohan, Goten, Trunks, Gotenks, Uub and Pan.

 - Line-of-Sight Name: Frequently.
 To name just one example, the three girls abducted by Oolong in an early Dragon Ball episode are named after the model "Hedgehog" and "Lee" tanks he happened to have near his desk at the time.

-- Self-Deprecation: When his Author Avatar went to the future in Dr. Slump, it turned out that his future self has changed his profession to beggar.
+- When his Author Avatar went to the future in Doctor Slump, it turned out that his future self has changed his profession to beggar.